webmaven/food-accessibility-tutorial/README.md

 </ul>

 <h2>Assumptions I'm making about you:</h2>
-<li>you have read/write access to a web server (maybe you don't actually need this?)
+<li>you have read/write access to a web server
 <li>you have access to a text editor
 <li>you know how to store javascript in a separate file rather in your header/body tags (or excited about learning)
 <li>you feel ok with jquery (or excited about learning)